 Fieldwork: Talking with Teachers in Alternative Schools is an ongoing collaborative documentary project with performing arts producer, documentarian, and applied ethnomusicologist Ariel Fielding, interviewing and photographing past and present alternative school teachers in Toronto.
 Through interview and portraiture this project looks at the long-term impact of alternative education on the lives of individuals and communities, and investigates how the pedagogy and practice of alternative teaching has changed (or not changed) since the 1970s in Toronto

-So far we have published interviews with teachers at Alpha Alternative School, City School, Inglenook Community High School, Oasis Skateboard Factory, Quest Alternative Senior School, SEED, The Student School, and West End Alternative School.
+So far we have published interviews with teachers at Alpha Alternative School, City School, The Grove Community School, Horizon Senior Alternative School, Inglenook Community High School, Oasis Skateboard Factory, Quest Alternative Senior School, SEED, The Student School, The Triangle Program, and West End Alternative School.